gdsclpu/articles/articles/Learn TensorFlow for Machine Learning.md

 var.assign([4, 15, 31])
 ```

-The output of the `assign` method is the updated variable with the new assigned values.
+The output of the `assign` method is the updated variable with the newly assigned values.

 ### Code Output